 Continual technology advances have allowed pulp and paper manufacturers (and manufacturers in all industries) to streamline their processes and produce quality products in mass quantities.
 While customer demands are always growing, these updates allow facilities to keep up.

 One thing that modern technology can’t fix, however, is equipment malfunctions and breakdowns due to a lack of maintenance.
 Facility managers still have to take responsibility for properly maintaining their equipment—after all, new technology is only as effective as the people managing it.
-To meet increasing customer demands, and make the most of today’s advancements in machinery, you need to have a preventative maintenance process in place.
+To meet increasing customer demands, and make the most of today’s advancements in machinery, you need to have a strategic plan in place for preventative paper mill maintenance.

 When you have machines running for hours every single day, eventually, they’ll need some TLC.
-Keeping a schedule for your equipment maintenance will help you stay on top of things, so you aren’t caught off guard when it suddenly stops working.
-If you aren’t sure where to start with your maintenance schedule, most machines come with a recommended schedule!
+Keeping a schedule for your paper mill equipment maintenance will help you stay on top of things, so you aren’t caught off guard when issues arise.
+If you aren’t sure where to start with your maintenance schedule, most machines come with a recommended one!

-A lot of manufacturers, in the pulp and paper industry and in most other industries, don’t pay close enough attention to machine upkeep—that is, until something goes wrong.
+A lot of manufacturers in the pulp and paper industry don’t pay close enough attention to machine upkeep—that is, until something goes wrong.
 You can waste a lot of time and money by taking a reactive instead of proactive maintenance approach.
-It can slow down production, or stop it altogether, causing businesses to lose hundreds, if not thousands, of dollars.
+It can slow down production, or stop it altogether, causing your business to lose hundreds, if not thousands, of dollars.

 Scanners, asset management software, asset labels, and more all make it easy to stay on top of necessary equipment and machinery maintenance for your pulp and paper mill.

 It’s no secret that pulp and paper mills produce an impressive amount of dust.
-The concentration of this dust in your work environment can not only damage your equipment, but also lead to respiratory problems in your workers and increase the risk of fire.
-Reduce all of these risks by keeping both your air and equipment dust free.
+The concentration of this dust in your work environment can not only damage your equipment but also lead to problems with air quality and increase the risk of fire.
+Reduce all of these risks by keeping both your air and equipment dust-free.

 Equipment can also break down due to human error, so make sure you properly train your workers.
 They should know how to operate devices, machinery, and equipment accurately and confidently.
 Training should include the basics like e-learning, manuals, and tests, but also hands-on learning.
 Let your employees work with your machines under supervision, so you can be sure they know what to do.

 Your equipment wasn’t cheap, and your maintenance shouldn’t be either.
-Minimizing costs is essential for manufacturers, but maintenance is not where you want to cut corners.
+Minimizing costs is essential for manufacturers, but maintenance is not an area where you want to cut corners.
 If someone inexperienced operates your machinery and makes a mistake or incorrect assumption, there could be damaging long-term effects.
 Your plant’s equipment is complex, and requires extensive education to maintain.

 We can help with that.
-Get in touch with us today, and take charge of your plant’s efficiency.
+Get in touch with us today to take charge of your paper mill maintenance.